Environmental Science (BS)

 Introduction

-The Environmental Science program has an interdisciplinary focus with required and recommended courses in the areas of biology, chemistry, geology, philosophy and social sciences.
+The Environmental Science program has an interdisciplinary focus with courses in the areas of biology, chemistry, geology, philosophy and social sciences.
 In addition, it is designed to provide job experiences through the completion of two required internships.
 For students interested in graduate study in the environmental sciences, one internship may be replaced with independent research in the environmental sciences.

 Qualifications